YuyangQii/Flood-fill---Yuyang-Qi/README.md

 # Techin509-Flood-fill
-This repository contains a Python script that implements the Flood Fill algorithm.
+This repository contains a Python assignment that implements the Flood Fill algorithm.